Mindfullness and Stress Reduction

 When we experience stress, discomfort, or pain—physical or emotional—our ways of thinking about it often make the situation worse: “This is just my luck!”
 “I’ll never succeed.”
 “I can’t believe he would do this to me!”
 Mindfulness-Based Cognitive Therapy (MBCT) combines the benefits of mindfulness practice with the power of cognitive therapy to identify and break the cycles of unhelpful ways or thinking.
 Mindfulness means being present with what is actually happening in the moment, while letting go of our biased interpretations or judgments.
 The results?
 A new outlook and experience of life!
 MBCT has been clinically shown to help reduce stress and cope with strong emotions, anxiety, and depression.
 Among its many benefits are an improved ability to relax, greater energy and enthusiasm for life, and increased self-esteem.
 You can attend all sessions of Relax and Renew or drop in on one for a taste of mindfulness practices.

 Yoga is a commonly known generic term for the physical, mental and spiritual practices or disciplines which originated in Ancient India with a view to attain a state of permanent peace.
-Yoga will be offered weekly on Wednesdays at 3:30 pm in the Old Gym, 3rd Floor beginning September 25, 2013.

 ABOUT THE STRESS REDUCTION SERIES